XXXXKLAUSXXX/QuadCopterSim/README.md

+# For custom controllers
+Some information is in notes.md.
+## Changing the controller used
+Change the included controller header in /src/simulator_web_interface.c.
+## Writing your own
+1. Make a copy of the example controller.
+2. Change the prog target to a representative const string.

+The controllers outputs are, likely, written to the dutyCycle array.
+The following arrays are merely for inputs.

+# Testing your controller
+On windows: run buildAndRun.ps1.
+This will automatically build your program and run a server on your localhost:8084.
 # Quadcopter Flight Simulator in C and Three.js
 [🌐 Run on your browser](https://pavanandrea.github.io/QuadcopterFlightSimulator/src/index.html)

 This is a basic quadcopter simulator built using Three.js as a fun weekend project.